Troy Rike: FIBA 3x3 Pro Circuit and Chooks-to-Go Pilipinas 3x3 (2019–20)

 Rike played for the Pasig Grindhouse Kings, beginning in the inaugural leg of Chooks-to-Go Pilipinas 3x3.
 His team claimed the President's Cup.
 Then, they competed in the 2019 Kunshan Challenger, but were eliminated early.
 They also made the semifinals of the Chooks-to-Go Asia Pacific Super Quest.

 For the Patriot's Cup, Rike played for Phenom-Basilan Steel.
 They upset Wilkins-Balanga Pure, 21–20 in the Finals, making them champions and qualifying them for the 2019 FIBA 3x3 Jeddah Masters.

 Rike returned to playing for Pasig for the FIBA 3x3 Xiong An Challenger.
 At the end of the season, he initially thought about getting drafted into the PBA, but then had a change of heart and withdrew his name from the 2019 PBA draft.

 In the 2020 President's Cup, he played for Zamboanga Chooks-to-Go.
 Again, his team claimed the President's Cup.
 He finished his 3x3 career as the no. 5 player in the country.

-NorthPort Batang Pier (2021–present)
+NorthPort Batang Pier (2021–2022)

 After two years in the 3x3 circuit, Rike declared for the 2020 PBA Draft.
 He was drafted by the NorthPort Batang Pier with the 11th pick.
 He was signed to a two-year contract.
 In the 2021 Philippine Cup, he had a career-high 20 points on six threes, along with eight rebounds and three blocks, which came in NorthPort's win over the Phoenix Super LPG Fuel Masters.

 Rike was not able to play in the 2022 Philippine Cup due to him taking a leave of absence.
+He did not return to the team that entire season.
+As of 2025, he has no plans of returning to the PBA.